Schwinn IC4 Review

 Once the IC4 is assembled, moving it around on hard surfaces is relatively easy thanks to the transport wheels integrated into the front stabilizer.
 This bike does weigh 106 lbs, however, so moving it up or downstairs is a task best suited for two people.
 With dimensions of 48.75" L x 21.25" W x 52" H, the IC4 takes up roughly the same amount of space as most of the other upright models we tested.

 The Schwinn IC4 is a versatile connected spin bike offered at a reasonable price.
 This bike is sturdy and comfortable, with a huge range of seat and handlebar adjustment and 100 levels of smooth magnetic resistance.
-It comes loaded with features including hand weights and dual function pedals, plus it syncs to your device with a Bluetooth connection to use popular apps like Zwift and Peloton.
+It comes loaded with features including hand weights and dual function pedals, plus it syncs to your device with a Bluetooth connection to use popular apps like Zwift and Peloton (though not perfectly).
 If you've been itching to join the at-home studio or interactive cycling craze, we feel the IC4 is an excellent option at a reasonable price.
+Just be aware of the speed and distance inaccuracy of the console, and the fact that you may need to recalibrate it for use with Zwift.

 Other Versions and Accessories